Emarhnuel/Pdf_chatbot/README.md

 Responsive Interface: Built with Streamlit, the chatbot offers a user-friendly web interface.
 Clear Chat History: Option to clear the chat history for fresh interactions.
 Requirements:
-Python 3.x
+Python 3.x,
-Streamlit
+Streamlit,
-PyPDF2
+PyPDF2,
-LangChain
+LangChain,
-FAISS (CPU version)
+FAISS (CPU version),
-OpenAI API key
+OpenAI API key,
-Google Generative AI Embeddings
+Google Generative AI Embeddings,
 Other dependencies as listed in requirements.txt.

 Installation
 To run this application, you need to have Python installed on your system.
 Follow these steps to set up the project:

 Clone the Repository:

 bash

 Copy code

 git clone (https://github.com/Emarhnuel/Pdf_chatbot/tree/main/Multiplepdf)
 cd [PDF chatbot]
 Install Dependencies: